TosbackCgusBridge-Bot/CGUs-versions/Kongregate/Privacy Policy.md

 *   **Contests, Sweepstakes and Promotions.** From time to time, we may provide you the opportunity to participate in contests, sweepstakes, surveys and/or other promotions on our site.
 If you participate, we will request certain personally identifiable information from you as provided in the terms of the corresponding promotion.
 We may use a third party service provider to conduct these surveys or contests. in those cases, that company will be prohibited from using our users’ personally identifiable information for any other purpose.

 *   **California Privacy Rights.** California Civil Code Section 1798 allows California residents to ask companies with whom they have an established business relationship to provide certain information about the companies’ sharing of personal information with third parties for direct marketing purposes.
-California customers who wish to request further information about our compliance with this law or have questions or concerns about our privacy practices may contact us at support@Kongregate.com or by writing to the address provided under **“Questions or Concerns”** below.
+California customers who wish to request further information about our compliance with this law or have questions or concerns about our privacy practices may contact us at support@Kongregate.com or by writing to the address provided under **“Questions, Concerns or Requests”** below.

 *   **Do Not Track.** Do Not Track is a concept that has been promoted by regulatory agencies such as the U.S. Federal Trade Commission (FTC), for the Internet industry to develop and implement a mechanism for allowing Internet users to control the tracking of their online activities across websites by using browser settings.
 At this time, there is no general agreement on how companies such as ours should interpret Do Not Track signals.
 Kongregate does not currently respond to Do Not Track signals, whether that signal is received on a computer or on a mobile device.
 You can learn more about Do Not Track here.